 Many introduced plant species have become weeds, which can either outcompete native plants for habitat (wilding pines) or have a direct negative impact on the plants themselves (old man’s beard).
 Predators and other introduced wildlife can destroy pollinators such as birds or lizards or successfully compete with them (stoats and possums) or impact negatively on the plants themselves (mice eating native seeds).

 This article highlights the ‘Understanding science’ aspect of the Nature of science – it illustrates how scientists use evidence to create theories about why New Zealand plants are so unique.

 There is a range of useful resources for further reading about native plants.
 These include books by authors such as Andrew Crowe, John Salmon, John Dawson and Tony Foster.
-Websites such as Manaaki Whenua – Landcare Research, Department of Conservation and Bushmansfriend all provide detailed information about New Zealand native plants.

 The Department of Conservation has recently produced a report on our endangered plant species – New plant status report shows increased threats – and kauri has now been reclassified as a threatened species, mainly due to kauri dieback disease.

 Find out about The prickly prize of ongaonga (native stinging nettle) in this RadioNZ Our Changing World programme from September 2022.
 Native butterflies like the kahukura/red admiral rely on the sharp barbs of ongaonga (Urtica ferox) to provide a safe haven for their eggs and larvae.